jasonkronemeyer/jasonkronemeyer.github.io/dev/digitalnav_maslow_hon.md

 In 2020, the National Digital Inclusion Alliance (NDIA) established a definition for the term "digital navigator."
 This model for digital inclusion has evolved over the years to meet community needs and organizational capacities.
 In 2024, the definition was updated by the NDIA to reflect new standards and practices in digital inclusion.
 The digital navigator model is highly replicable and flexible to work in a variety of settings and target populations.
 Here is a summary of the model:

-1. **Flexibility and Adaptability**: The digital navigator model is designed to be easily replicated and adaptable to various settings and target populations.
+1. **Flexibility and Adaptability**: The digital navigator model is designed to be easily replicated and adaptable to various contexts and target populations.
 2. **Evolution and Community Needs**: The model has evolved to address community needs and organizational capacities, such as helping with affordability programs and dedicating more time to digital skills.
 3. **Holistic Support**: Digital navigators provide comprehensive, personalized support through ongoing interactions.
 4. **Variety of Roles**: Support services may be offered under different titles, such as digital navigators, digital coordinators, digital ambassadors, and digital coaches.
-5. **Diverse Populations**: They serve a wide range of populations, including people with disabilities, justice-impacted individuals, migrants, refugees, students, and caregivers<sup>1</sup>.
+5. **Diverse Populations**: They serve a wide range of populations, including tribal elders, seniors, people with disabilities, justice-impacted individuals, migrants, refugees, students, and caregivers<sup>1</sup>.

 ## Digital Navigator Model and Maslow's Hierarchy of Needs

-The digital navigator model aligns well with Maslow's Hierarchy of Needs, addressing various levels of human motivation<sup>2</sup>(https://www.simplypsychology.org/maslow.html)<sup>3</sup>(https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs)<sup>4</sup>(https://www.verywellmind.com/what-is-maslows-hierarchy-of-needs-4136760).
+The digital navigator model aligns well with Maslow's Hierarchy of Needs, addressing various levels of human motivation and aspiration.

 ### Key Relationships